jeremy-denis/web/angular4/card-map/README.md

 # web/card-map
-A component to display a map of element in card format
+A component to display a map of element in different cards.
+EAch card represent a button you can tap to launch an event and treat in in another place in the application

 ## Usage

 ### Preriquisis